-What time do the polls close?
-An hour-by-hour guide to the hottest races nationally in Election 2018
+When do the polls close?
+An hour-by-hour guide to the races to watch in Election 2018

+Watching from the West Coast: As ballots are counted across the nation's time zones Tuesday, use this cheat sheet to track some of the top races.

 With dozens of competitive races around the country and waves of poll-closing times, there’s a lot to monitor in the 2018 midterm elections.
-Here’s a cheat-sheet we prepped to track some of the top races as Election Day progresses on Tuesday.
+Here’s a cheat sheet we prepped to track some of the top races as Election Day progresses on Tuesday.

-Be sure to also follow along on our live coverage starting Tuesday morning, as we’ll be posting regular updates on the election results, the victors, trends and who will control the U.S. House, the U.S. Senate and the governor’s mansions that are up for a vote.
+Be sure to also follow along on our live coverage all day Tuesday, as we’ll be posting regular updates on the election results, the victors, trends and who will control the U.S. House, the U.S. Senate and the governor’s mansions that are up for a vote.

 - 3 p.m.
 Pacific (6 p.m.
 EST): The first indicators